LiBuchauer/libuchauer.github.io/index.md

 ### News
 __April 18th 2024__
-Welcome [Alice](https://libuchauer.github.io/team) who is joining us for a lab rotation as part of her master's in Health IT Engineering in Grenoble.
+Welcome [Alice](https://libuchauer.github.io/team), who is joining us for a lab rotation as part of her master's in Health IT Engineering in Grenoble.

 __April 15th 2024__
 Today, we welcome our first MD student, [Jonathan](https://libuchauer.github.io/team), as well as [George](https://libuchauer.github.io/team), who will be doing this master's thesis with us.
-Good to have you!
+Good to have both of you!

 __April 1st 2024__
 A warm welcome to [Elton](https://libuchauer.github.io/team), who is joining us for a lab rotation as part of his master's in Bioinformatics.

 __March 16th 2024__
-Welcome to [Mae](https://libuchauer.github.io/team) who is joining us for a lab rotation!
+Welcome to [Mae](https://libuchauer.github.io/team) who is joining us for a lab rotation as part of her master's in Molecular Medicine!

 __Dec 1st 2023__
 We welcome [Liliia](https://libuchauer.github.io/team) to the lab!
 Great to have you with us :)